Collations Supported

 SELECT * FROM INFORMATION_SCHEMA.COLLATION_CHARACTER_SET_APPLICABILITY;

-By default, SingleStore uses the utf8 character set along with its default collation utf8_general_ci .
-If not set explicitly, newly created text columns will have the utf8_general_ci collation.
-You can retrieve the value of the collation in current use by using the @@ in a SELECT for one of the following collation variables: collation_server, collation_connection, and collation_database.
+By default, SingleStore uses the utf8 character set along with its default collation utf8_ .utf8_ collation.@@ in a SELECT for one of the following collation variables: collation_, collation_, and collation_.

 SELECT @@character_set_server;